Damien Molony: Career

-Rising popularity (2012–present)

 The fifth and final series of Being Human was screened in February–March 2013.
 At the same time Molony starred in the play "If You Don't Let Us Dream, We Won't Let You Sleep" at the Royal Court Theatre.

 Damien's television slate grew when in the same year he joined the cast of Victorian BBC show Ripper Street in series 2 as Detective Constable Albert Flight.
 He appeared in 7 of 8 episodes on BBC One in the UK and BBC America.
 The crime drama was set in London's Whitechapel in the period following the Jack the Ripper murders.

 Molony returned to theatre, alongside William Gaminara in the play The Body of an American by Dan O'Brien in January–February 2014 at the Gate Theatre (London) about the conversation of a war photographer and a struggling playwright.

 The actor then landed the role of Detective Sergeant Jack Weston in innovative crime procedural Suspects.
 The drama, shot in a documentary style using fly-on-the-wall filming techniques, premiered in the UK February 2014.
 The show ran for five series, the last airing August 2016, with a new cast line-up and a change in format and Molony taking centre stage in a six part story.
 All five series of the show have also reached American audiences via streaming service Acorn TV.

 Molony was cast as Robert Putnam in an HBO pilot, The Devil You Know, created by Jenji Kohan and directed by Gus Van Sant in 2015, alongside Eddie Izzard and Karen Gillan.
 Set in 17th century New England and focusing on the Salem witch trials, the drama was filmed in Boston USA, but was not picked up by the network.

 Damien's first role in a feature film was as the character Ross in Kill Your Friends, adapted from the novel by John Niven, set in the music industry in the Britpop era.
-The film's theatrical premiere via Altitude Films took place in the UK and Europe November 2015, followed by a US release with Well Go USA April 2016.
+The film's theatrical premiere via Altitude Films took place in the UK and Europe November 2015, followed by a US release with Well Go USA in April 2016.

 His second feature film Tiger Raid, shot in the deserts of Jordan, saw him star in a leading role alongside Brian Gleeson and Sofia Boutella.
 A dark thriller about a tiger kidnapping in Iraq, the film had its world premiere at Tribeca International Film festival April 2016, with a UK premiere at the Edinburgh International Film Festival in June and a UK DVD and VOD release 17 October 2016.